top of page

 Uterine Gland Branching Morphogenesis

-In a mammalian pregnancy, uterine glands nourish the embryo until the placenta forms.
+In a mammalian pregnancy, branched exocrine uterine glands nourish the embryo until the placenta forms.
+Estrogen receptor 1 signaling is critical for uterine gland branching and secretory function.
+(Granger, Fitch et. al, Molecular Human Reproduction, 2024).
 The uterine glands undergo patterning and reorganization at the time of embryo implantation.
 Using different image analysis platforms we are dissecting the structure of the uterine glands and the changes that accompany implantation.
+(Khan et. al, BioRxiv, 2024).
 Using spatial localization of the glands with respect to the other cell types, we will determine the functional consequences of these architectural glandular changes.

 Quantitative Imaging and Modeling